 AML/CFT National Strategy 2026-2030

-On 13 February 2026, the Government launched a new Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) National Strategy 2026-2030.
-The Strategy, which comes into effect on 1 July 2026, is designed to protect communities, strengthen law enforcement, and make compliance simpler and more targeted for businesses.
+A new Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) National Strategy 2026-2030 came into effect on 1 July 2026.
+The Strategy is designed to protect communities, strengthen law enforcement, and make compliance simpler and more targeted for businesses.

-In addition, industry and the wider public have been consulted on the design and final proposed structure of the levy.
-Consultation on the levy proposals was open from 11 March – 10 April.
+Industry and the public were consulted on the design and final proposed structure of the levy in March/April 2026.
 The consultation document and closed consultation webpage is available at:

 Anti-Money Laundering and Countering Financing of Terrorism: Levy Proposals [PDF, 719 KB]